 Each year, the Women’s Foundation of Collier County, a field-of-interest fund at the Community Foundation of Collier County, honors ten local women leaders who, through their leadership styles, are an inspiration to all women seeking to make a difference through philanthropy and civic engagement.
 The 2018 Women of Initiative were honored at a luncheon event on April 6, 2018, at Naples Grande Beach Resort.

-Check back to get more information on the 2019 Women of Initiative event.
-The Women of Initiative event will continue through 2019 and then will return every other year so that we can bring you something fresh and new.
+The 2019 Women of Initiative event will be held on April 5, 2019, at The Ritz-Carlton Golf Resort, Naples.
+The Women of Initiative event will return every other year after the 2019 event so that we can bring you something fresh and new.

 Congratulations to the 2018 Women of Initiative